Travelling Abroad with Green Card in 2025 | Complete Guide

 • Advance Parole document (if you are still in the process of obtaining your green card)

-Whether you are interested in getting a green card or already have one and would like professional advice on traveling through immigration law, it’s important to make sure that you have guidance along every step of the way.
-This way, you can make informed decisions about your traveling arrangements within the benefits of your green card.
+Whether you are interested in getting a green card or already have one and would like legal advice regarding the laws while traveling, it’s important to have guidance every step of the way.
+This allows to make informed decisions about your traveling arrangements within the benefits of your green card.

 VisaNation Law Group’s dedicated team of green card attorneys with decades of experience helping people make the right decisions while under green card status.
 We know the ins and outs of lawful permanent residents and can help you better understand your status as well.
-We can also help you obtain a green card if you are considering it or in the process and we can even help you take that next and final step toward citizenship if you never want to have to worry about traveling outside the U.S. again.
+Our team is ready to help you apply for your green card.

-To get in touch with a VisaNation Law Group immigration attorneys for any of our green card services, you can fill out our contact form and schedule your consultation today.
+To get in touch with a VisaNation Law Group immigration attorney for any of our green card services, you can schedule a consultation today.